-To counteract the imbalance between positive and negative samples, the WBCE loss \cite{pihur2007weighted}, a loss function based on BCE, introduces a weighting coefficient for positive samples.
-Furthermore, the balanced CE loss \cite{xie2015holistically} weights not only positive samples but also negative samples.
-These functions are used with data that satisfies a skewed distribution \cite{jadon2020survey} but are blocked in balanced datasets due to their adjustable parameters, which influence the model's performance.

-To address the imbalance between hard and easy samples, the Focal Loss (FL) \cite{lin2017focal} formulates a modulating factor to enhance model training and down-weight the impact of easy examples, thereby allowing the model to concentrate more on the challenging examples.
-In recent works, Leng~\textit{et al.}~\cite{leng2022polyloss} offer a new perspective on loss function design and propose the Poly Loss (PL) as a linear combination of polynomial functions.
-In the IIS field, Sofiiuk~\textit{et al.}~\cite{sofiiuk2019nfocal} present the Normalized Focal Loss (NFL) which expands an extra correction factor negatively correlated with the total modulate factor in FL.
+To counteract the imbalance between positive and negative samples, WBCE~\cite{pihur2007weighted} introduces a weighting coefficient for positive samples.
+Furthermore, Balanced CE~\cite{xie2015holistically} weights not only positive samples but also negative samples.
+These methods are used with data that satisfies a skewed distribution~\cite{jadon2020survey} but are blocked in balanced datasets due to their adjustable parameters, which influence the model's performance.
+To address the imbalance between hard and easy samples, the FL~\cite{lin2017focal} formulates a difficulty modifier to enhance model training and down-weight the impact of easy examples, thereby allowing the model to focus more on the hard samples.
+Recently, Leng~\textit{et al.}~\cite{leng2022polyloss} offer a new perspective and propose the Poly Loss (PL) as a linear combination of polynomial functions.
+Sofiiuk~\textit{et al.}~\cite{sofiiuk2019nfocal} present the Normalized Focal Loss (NFL), which expands an extra correction factor negatively correlated with the total modulate factor in FL.
 In addition, some other works~\cite{rahman2016optimizing,milletari2016v} also attempt to solve this problem.
-However, deeper reasons, such as the case that many low-confidence samples are caused by gradient swamping, make it easy that some samples of ambiguous samples cannot to be effectively classified.
+However, deeper reasons, such as the case that many low-confidence pixels are caused by gradient swamping, make ambiguous pixels impossible to be effectively classified.

-In brief, it is crucial for the IIS tasks to address the issue of ``gradient swamping'' for FL-based losses.
-Unlike previous works~\cite{jang2019BRS,sofiiuk2020f-brs}, we consider the interaction ambiguity problem prevalent in IIS tasks from the perspective of the intra-class click ambiguity optimization level.
-Therefore, in this work, the model can focus more on low-confidence easy pixels (ambiguous pixels) for IIS tasks than simply computing gradient values point by point equally during the gradient backpropagation process.
+In brief, it is crucial for the IIS tasks to address the issue of ``gradient swamping'' for FL-based losses to alleviate the interaction ambiguity.
+Unlike previous works~\cite{jang2019BRS,sofiiuk2020f-brs}, we consider the interaction ambiguity from the perspective of intra-class click ambiguity optimization.
+Therefore, our model can focus more on ambiguous pixels for the IIS task than simply computing gradient values point-by-point equally during the gradient backpropagation process.